Student Handbook

 - 5 and 7 absent days = Penalty: The parent(s)/legal guardian(s) will receive a telephone call from the attendance office.

 - Parents will receive an automated phone call each time student is absent from school.
 Each unexcused absence is an instance of truancy.
 Absent students must complete all assignments missed.
-Teachers must curate and send any missed assignments home to students who are absent for a known period of time.
+Principal must send any missed assignments home to students who are absent for a known period of time.

 Charts of Student Discipline